AppliedNLP-SRH/Algorithm-Beyond-The-Text/README.md

 To solve this, we applied four specific quantitative measures to the text.
 Our results revealed a fascinating 2-2 split, proving that the novel relies on a perfect structural tension between its two leads.

+## To read more see our medium article <https://medium.com/@davidayad.2006/the-anna-karenina-paradox-a-computational-reading-using-python-791380cdc682>

 ## 🏆 The Scorecard: Anna vs. Levin

 We tested "Protagonist Status" using four distinct NLP metrics.
 The results show exactly how Tolstoy balanced the novel.